nwubni/M3PI-Assignment/reports/overview_report.md

 ## Project Summary

+This project build on the previous 2 modules.
 This is a production-ready multi-agent RAG (Retrieval-Augmented Generation) system that intelligently routes user queries to specialized agents for HR, Tech Support, and Finance domains.
 The system uses LangChain for orchestration, FAISS for vector storage, and Langfuse for comprehensive observability and quality monitoring.
 Every response is automatically evaluated for quality using an LLM-as-judge approach.

+Key Assumptions:
+- Moderation is implemented
+- Rate limiting is in place.

 ## Architecture